hauler-dev/hauler-docs/docs/reference-guides/quickstart.md

 ---
 title: Quickstart Guide
-description: Quickstart Documentation and Guide for Hauler
+description: Quickstart Documentation for Hauler
 sidebar_label: Quickstart Guide
-sidebar_position: 2
 ---

-## Hauler Quickstart

-TLDR for how to use `hauler` to fetch, store, package, validate, and distribute `contents`
+Skipping past most of the documentation?
+Here's an easy to follow Quick Start Guide:

 ```bash
 # fetch some content